wilfredstephenanfield/WilfredStephenAnfield/README.md

 Every project starts with accessibility and ends with community, ensuring solutions hold what matters most.

+I also serve as a court-appointed legal guardian and conservator, a role that keeps me grounded in the realities of caregiving & care ethics, fiduciary responsibility, person-centered decision-making, and systemic accountability—reminding me that digital systems must serve folks with the same care I bring to court and community.

 **Focus Areas:**

-- 🏥 Digital health innovation and community engagement
+- 🏥 **Digital health innovation and community engagement** - co-designing tools and systems that make health access more human, equitable, and connected.

-- ♿ Accessibility-first development and inclusive design
+- ♿  **Accessibility-first development and inclusive design** - creating experiences that start with disability and elder justice, ensuring everyone can access and thrive in the digital world.

-- 🧡 Trauma-informed, equitable technology solutions
+- 🧡 **Trauma-informed, equitable technology solutions** - bringing care ethics into tech, so every interaction supports dignity, healing, and trust.

-- 🌱 Southern hospitality meets global thinking
+- 🌱 **Southern hospitality meets global thinking** - infusing digital strategy with local wisdom, cultural responsiveness, and worldwide impact.

+- 🏛️ **Guardianship & conservatorship-informed design** – translating lived experience from court-appointed care, fiduciary responsibility, and person-centered advocacy into systems that protect **_and_** empower.

+- 💻 **Data dignity, digital consent, and data sovereignty** - advancing privacy, autonomy, and transparency in how communities' health and social data are governed and used.

 ## What I'm Designing